Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Coronary Artery Disease.md

 As coronary artery is occluded by thrombus, longer occlusion leads to more dead muscle and increased symptoms of [[Heart Failure]]
 It is a **medical emergency**

-It is:
+Management involves:
+1. Treating the **thrombotic** and **ischemic** problem.
+Medical therapy here is *supportive*
+2. Revascularise the tissue

+Medical THerapy:
 1. Thrombotic problem:
 	1. Aspirin to inhibit platelet aggregation
-	2. Heparing to inhibit clot formation
+	2. Heparin to inhibit clot formation
 2. Ischemic problem:
 	1. Beta-blockers to reduce O2 demand
+		1. Note: Inferior MI can cause [[Coronary Artery Disease#^vacvav|Bradycardia and AV block]].
+		2. Beta-blockers can exacerbate that
 	2. Nitrates to reduce O2 demand

-Steps:
+		1. Note: Inferior MI can cause [[Coronary Artery Disease#^hp8n7h|RCA occlusion]].
+This can lead to RV infarct, lowering pre-load
+		2. Given nitratres lower preload, they can cause [[Hypotension]]
+3. Other drugs:
+	1. Clopidogrel: ADP receptor blocker, inhibits platelets
+	2. Eptifibatide IIB/IIIA reeptor blocker, inhibits platele

-1. Revacularisation
+Revacularisation
 1. Option 1: Emergency angioplasty
 	1. Mechanical opening of artery
 	2. Stent  placement should be done <90 minutes\
 2. Option 2: Thrombolysis
 	1. Alteplase, TPA, clot-bustinf drugg
 	2. Should be done <120 minutes

 ---